 Scholarships offer financial support for education and do not need to be paid back.
-The CCS Foundation awards hundreds of scholarships each year that range from a few hundred dollars to help with the cost of books to a full year's tuition coverage.
+The Spokane Colleges Foundation awards hundreds of scholarships each year that range from a few hundred dollars to help with the cost of books to a full year's tuition coverage.

-The Scholarship page lists all Foundation scholarships, department scholarships and many outside scholarship opportunities.
-The CCS Foundation scholarship application is open from mid-January to mid-March.
+The Spokane Colleges Foundation scholarship application is open from mid-January to mid-March.
 A shorter application period is open later in the summer, usually mid-August to early September.
+Students can apply to several opportunities at once using our General Application.

 Some scholarships operate on unique timelines and have applications outside of that timeline.
-Check the Scholarship page regularly for new opportunities and sign-up for the Scholarship Newsletter at the bottom of the Apply for Scholarships page.
+Sign-up for the Scholarship Newsletter at the bottom of the Apply for Scholarships page to receive reminders, news, and updates.